7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Limited content recycling

-- Scheduling, calendar, and reporting
+- Scheduling calendar and reporting

-- Review management and DM automation
+- Review management and DM automation included

-- Recycling is limited, not the focus
+- Recycling is limited and not the focus

 - More features than a simple visual planner needs

-6. RecurPost — Best for budget evergreen recycling
+6. RecurPost: best budget evergreen recycling

-Key features:
+Key features

 - Evergreen libraries and recurring time slots on every plan